 The comfort increases, the security increases, the hurdles to availability of bug corrections disappear...

-Note: The branch modifications are bi-directional.
+Remark: The branch modifications are bi-directional.
 The modifications can be applied from the main project to the branch or from the branch to the main project.
 The modified project is always the project that is opened.
-In the rest of this document, the example applies a modification from the main project to the branch.